munin-monitoring/contrib/README.md

 Bonus points for mobile-friendly ones :)

-Note that the one named `official` is a loose-synced copy of the one in SVN trunk.
+Note that the one named `official` is a loose-synced copy of the one distributed with munin.
-It should serves as a base for small editions that can be resynced in SVN trunk, so for that :
+It should serves as a base for small editions that can be merged into munin, so for that:

 * don't copy the whole template
 * directly edit files in this directory